 HONOURS and AWARDS - also see Nationals Site

-If you have any questions about the scholarship please email: email@example.com
+For questions ref the Bursary please email: firstname.lastname@example.org

 This is a National Army Cadet League award, awarded to the top cadet in British Columbia, each province has this award, which was initiated by Colonel (retired) Gene Lake, when he was president of the Army Cadet League of Canada.
 Each province has a large trophy that has been cast by the sculptor Mr. Nathan Scott from Sooke, British Columbia.
 The British Columbia Branch, in conjunction with the Regional Cadet Support Unit Pacific discuss cadets who are eligible.
 A committee is struck to consider each candidate with the British Columbia Branch having the final decision.
 A plaque from the same sculptor is presented to the selected top cadet at our Annual Pillars Conference.
 The selection criteria and policy is on the National Army Cadet League Website, under Policy (Walsh Sword) This award is presented at the Annual Pillars Conference each year.